Gefei-Tan/Headhunter/index.md

 I mapped the yaw axis to the pitch bend.
 So you will hear this vibrato/out-of-tune effect when I turn my head left and right.

-I mapped the pitch axis to the volume of the ARP Solina, so you can hear its sound fading in and out as I look up and down.
+I mapped the pitch axis to the volume of the ARP Solina, so you can hear a synth string sound fading in and out as I look up and down.

 <iframe width="640" height="480"
 src="https://www.youtube.com/embed/a7rpF8U1QdA">